republicofdata-io/playbook/docs/strategy-procedures-principles/responsible-data-management.md

 ## Continuous Improvement

 Our commitment to GDPR and CCPA compliance is an ongoing process.
 We are dedicated to continuous improvement and staying abreast of developments in privacy regulations.
-Regular assessments, updates to policies, and proactive engagement with regulatory changes are integral to our approach.